This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-• When cool enough to handle, strain the strawberries and seeds out using the back a spoon in a wire mesh strainer or cheesecloth to squeeze the last of the juice and color out of the berries.
-(You can pick out the ginger chunks and use the rest for jam.)
+• Pour the strawberry mixture through a fine mesh strainer or cheesecloth to squeeze the last of the juice and color out of the berries.
+(You can pick out the larger ginger chunks and use the strawberries for jam.)

 Notes

-• Store the syrup in a mason jar in the fridge for up to a week.
+• Storage – Store the strawberry syrup in a mason jar in the fridge for up to 5 days.

 Nutrition